jcondotta/bank-account-recipients/README.md

 ### Explanation of Key Tools:

 - **Java 17**:
-  Java 17 is required to run your Java-based microservices.
+  Required to run your Java-based microservices.
   You can download and install Java 17 from the [Oracle website](https://www.oracle.com/java/technologies/javase-jdk17-downloads.html) or use an OpenJDK distribution such as: [AdoptOpenJDK](https://adoptium.net/temurin/releases/?version=17).
   To verify installation, run the following command: